Harry Shepherd

-George "Harry" Shepherd (5 May 1903 – 17 May 1988) was an international speedway rider who has been credited with the invention of the starting gate still used in speedway today.
+George Harold Shepherd (5 May 1903 – 17 May 1988) was an international speedway rider who has been credited with the invention of the starting gate still used in speedway today.

-Brief career summary
+Career

 Born in London, England, Shepherd appeared in the finals of the 1931 Star Riders' Championship, the forerunner to the Speedway World Championship.

+Shepherd started his British league career with Crystal Palace Glaziers, where he spent four seasons from 1930 to 1933.